razroo/razroo-vscode-plugin/README.md

 <br>
-<b>Note: Click on the "Go!" button in the Razroo VSCode Plugin sidebar to get started.</b>
+<b>Note: Click on the "Go!" button in the Razroo Extension to get started.</b>
 <br>
 <br>
 <p align="center">